SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 1. Fill in the *Credentials* settings.

    As this tutorial is done with a DaaS system, the default username and password will be used that are configured during creation of the DaaS system.
+If you are not using a DaaS system, use a user that is [allowed WMI calls](https://serverfault.com/questions/28520/which-permissions-rights-does-a-user-need-to-have-wmi-access-on-remote-machines) to the local system.

    - **Username**: `Admin`
    - **Password**: `*****`